CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 AddRemoveDisksVms.md

 * Removing a VM from your protection group

 **Linux LVM**
-* Adding a new disk to a protected VM
-* Expanding a protected disk
-* Removing a disk from a protected VM
+* Adding/Expanding a disk for a protected VM
 * Adding a new VM to your protection group
 * Removing a VM from your protection group